 |Movie Title/Year and Brief Description, Including Great Quotes and Scenes|

-This James Cameron-directed science-fiction action film was the first of three such films.
+This James Cameron-directed science-fiction action film was the first of a series of films.
 It was set in post-apocalyptic 2029 Los Angeles and starred Arnold Schwarzenegger as an indestructible cyborg Terminator sent back from the future to 1984.
 It was an exciting, well-paced action thriller with apocalyptic, monster, and adventure story elements.

 The Terminator was an unstoppable, villainous Cyberdyne Systems model T-800 cyborg (with a humanoid, human tissue exterior and cold chromium/metallic, skeletal interior - and a death's head skull).
 His mission was to eliminate the future unborn son (an off-screen John Connor) of Sarah Connor (Linda Hamilton).